amethyst/amethyst/book/src/concepts/component.md

 * `DenseVecStorage`: Elements are stored in a contiguous array.
 No empty space is left between `Component`s, allowing a lowered memory usage.
   This is less performant than `VecStorage`.
 * `VecStorage`: Elements are stored into a contiguous array.
 Uses more memory than `DenseVecStorage` but is more performant when you use a `Component` type a lot.
-  Only use this when you know that a LOT of your entities are going to have that `Component` type.
-(More than 90%, for example).
+  Only use this when you know that many of your entities are going to have that `Component` (more than 10%, for example).
 * `FlaggedStorage`: Used to keep track of changes of a component.
 Useful for caching purposes.

 For more information, see the [specs storage reference](https://docs.rs/specs/latest/specs/storage/index.html).